Scottish Primary Schools League Tables

 Background

-The Scotish Government (Scot Gov) undertakes assessments of all of Scotland’s publicly funded primary schools based on Achievement of Curriculum for Excellence Levels (ACEL).
+The Scottish Government (Scot Gov) undertakes assessments of all of Scotland’s publicly funded primary schools based on Achievement of Curriculum for Excellence Levels (ACEL).
 Its purpose is to provide information on each school based on pupils’ performance in numeracy and literacy against the curriculum age standard.
 Assessments are carried out in primary1, primary4 and primary 7.
 Scot Gov makes the data available on a website where information on each individual school can be accessed, but only one school at a time (see previous link).
 While this provides information on a school by school basis it does not help when comparing and evaluating schools across a large local authority or the whole of Scotland.

 For parents actively seeking a good education for their children selecting the right school is paramount.
 For both primary and secondary education access to performance data provides parents an indication of the learning environment within the school, however, it is important to understand that the measures provided summarise pupil attainment and will be dependant on the capabilities of the pupils as well as the teaching standards (see notes).